sys-bio/libOmexMeta/README.md

 You can get up and running quickly using pip

     $ sudo apt install libxslt1-dev libltdl-dev  yajl-tools
-    $ pip install --index-url https://test.pypi.org/simple pysemsim
+    $ pip install --index-url https://test.pypi.org/simple pyomexmeta
     # verify its worked
-    $ ipython -c "import pysemsim"
+    $ ipython -c "import pyomexmeta"

-Note that "pysemsim" is only available on pypi test.
+Note that "pyomexmeta" is only available on pypi test.
 It has been tested with Python version 3.8, but should work on other Python 3 versions.

 ## Downloading Binaries